OUR SERVICES

 If you decide to opt for contact lens wear, it is very important that the lenses fit properly and comfortably and that you understand contact lens safety and hygiene.
 A contact lens exam at Hillsborough Eye Care will include both a comprehensive eye exam to check your overall eye health, your general vision prescription and then a contact lens consultation and measurement to determine the proper lens fit.

 The contact lens industry is always developing new innovations to make contacts more comfortable, convenient and accessible.
 Therefore, one of the initial steps in a contact lens consultation is to discuss with your eye doctor some lifestyle and health considerations that could impact the type of contacts that suit you best.
+We work with multiple brands to provide a wide variety of products.
+If you have problems seeing small print, for which you need bifocals to see close objects, you will be recommended multifocal lenses or a combination of multifocal and monovision lenses to correct your unique vision needs.
+If you would like to consider colored contact lenses, you will also be recommended a proper fit.

 Follow-up At Hillsborough Eye Care